Easy Mason Jar Craft Project Ideas

 - Ribbon or other decorating elements for your soap pump jars

-This Mason jar craft is perfect for Springtime or weddings.
-It's probably the easiest Mason jar craft that I have come across.
+This project is perfect for Springtime or weddings.
+It's probably the easiest of these types of crafts that I have come across.

 - Mason Jar (any size)